Photonsters/Slicer/README.md

   -p PHOTONFILENAME, --photonfilename PHOTONFILENAME
-                        photon file name (ends with '.photon') OR output directory (ends with '/') for images OR 'photon' as argument to generate photon file with same name OR 'images' to generate images in directory with same name as stl these can be combined e.g. './subdir/photon'
+                        photon file name (ends with '.photon') OR output directory (ends with '/') for images OR 'dialog' to select photon file (only in GUI mode) OR 'dialogdir' to select dir to save images (only in GUI mode) OR 'photon' as argument to generate photon file with same name OR 'images' to generate images in directory with same name as stl these can be combined e.g. './subdir/photon'